Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_sagemaker_canvas_with_snowflake_for_genai/getting_started_with_sagemaker_canvas_with_snowflake_for_genai.md

 ### What You’ll Build
 You will build a Canvas flow that leverages Snowflake data and AWS generative ai capabilities
 - Connect to Snowflake data from Canvas
+- Build a Canvas data flow
-- Utilize generative AI capabilities in Sagemaker Canvas
+- Utilize generative AI capabilities in Sagemaker Canvas using chat with your data

 The end-to-end workflow will look like this:
 ![](assets/snowflake_canvas_arch.png)